The Blessings of the Tribe of Asher

 At first glance this verse may seem problematic.
 Beth-dagon was a Philistine city, dedicated to the Philistine god Dagon, and

-allotted to the
+allotted to the tribe of Judah.

 In this context, the border description makes perfect sense, and describes it running east from Beth-Dagon to the border of Zebulun.